Class Schedules and Catalog Background Image

 Requesting a Change from an Evaluative Symbol to a Nonevaluative Symbol

-Students who request a grade change from an evaluative symbol to a "W" (Withdrawal) or "NR" (No Record) or from a "W" to an "EW" (Excused Withdrawal) must submit their request in writing to the Committee on Exceptions.
+Students who request a grade change from an evaluative symbol to a "W" (Withdrawal) or "NR" (No Record) or from a "W" to an "EW" (Excused Withdrawal) must submit their request to the Committee on Exceptions.
 Such requests must be made within three years of the date when the grade was posted.
 The Committee on Exceptions will consult with the instructor of record, review deadlines, and examine extenuating circumstances.
 Approved changes will be submitted to the Admissions and Records Office through a grade change form approved by the instructor and chair of the Committee on Exceptions.

 A student who requests a change from any grade to a Military Withdrawal (MW) must submit proof of orders compelling a withdrawal of courses to the Director of Admissions and Records.
 (Please refer to Administrative Procedure 5075.)